Teradata/covalent/src/platform/markdown-navigator/README.md

   + List of IMarkdownNavigatorItems to be rendered
 + labels?: IMarkdownNavigatorLabels
   + Translated labels
++ jumpTo?: IMarkdownNavigatorItem
+  + Item to jump to
-+ toolbarColor?: ThemePalette
++ compareWith?: IMarkdownNavigatorCompareWith
-  + Color palette for toolbar
+  + Function used to find jumpTo item
-  + Defaults to 'primary'
+  + Defaults to comparison by strict equality (===)

 ## Setup